wrapperband/SpaceImageEnhancement/README.md

  ~/Pictures/apollo12-2b$  mogrify -resize 400% *.jpg

- Siril is then used to convert to *.FIL format, register the images and combine the images, in this case by addition.
+ Siril is then used to convert to *.FIT  FITS format, register the images and combine the images, in this case by addition.

-### Referances
+### References

 #### Siril